harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/templates/artifact-source-template.md

 3. Enter a name for the artifact source template.
 Use a name that describes the artifact source so that team members understand what artifact is represents.
 4. In **Version Label**, enter a version for the template.
 You can update the version each time you change and save a template.
 5. In **Logo**, upload an icon image for the template.
 6. If you are creating this template at the Harness project level, in **Save To**, select where you want to save the template.
-For more information, go to [Saving templates to project, org, or account level](#saving-templates-to-project-org-or-account-level).
+For more information, go to [saving templates to project, org, or account level](#saving-templates-to-project-org-or-account-level).
 7. Select **Start**.

 ### Artifact registry type